rasterio/rasterio/docs/installation.rst

     $ pip install --no-use-pep517 --global-option -I<path to gdal include files> -lgdal_i -L<path to gdal library> .

-Note: :code:`--no-use-pep517` is required as pip currently hasn't implemented a way for optional arguments to be passed to the build backend.
+Note: :code:`--no-use-pep517` is required as pip currently hasn't implemented a way for optional arguments to be passed to the build backend when using PEP 517.
 See  `here <https://github.com/pypa/pip/issues/5771>`__. for more details.

 Alternatively environment variables (e.g. INCLUDE and LINK) used by MSVC compiler can be used to point to include directories and library files.